Mental Health: Understanding and Dealing With Disorders [2022 Review]

 Mood disorders are somewhat distinct from the mental health disorders or the different kinds of mental disabilities mentioned above, but may also accompany or be an underlying cause of those disorders.
 The Mayo Clinic describes many of these below.
 For many people, mood disorders can be successfully treated with medications and talk therapy (called psychotherapy).

-• Major depressive disorder — mentioned already, this is characterized by prolonged and persistent periods of extreme sadness, empty feelings, guilt or others.
+Major depressive disorder Characterized by prolonged and persistent periods of extreme sadness, empty feelings, guilt or others.
 It’s a real illness.

 What Is A Trigger Warning?